 Chemistry spaces moved from the east half of Kettering (later demolished) to the second and third floors of the north wing.
 The area was designed with computers, complex instruments, chemical safety, and contemporary teaching and learning spaces in mind.
 Chemistry, as well as physics, biology, and neuroscience now share one building, encouraging new connections among the sciences.

-The center features classrooms and small encased ledges for quiet study, two lecture halls, a greenhouse on the roof, an atrium, the George R. and Ruth Schoeni Bent Corridor, Perlik Commons, and David Love Lounge.
+The center features classrooms and small encased ledges for quiet study, two lecture halls, faculty research labs, computer labs, a greenhouse on the roof, an atrium, the George R. and Ruth Schoeni Bent Corridor, Perlik Commons, and David Love Lounge.
 It also encompasses a library that caters to the research needs of the science faculty and their students.